ziqin/LiveStudio-docker/README.md

 $ docker run -p 8080:80 -p 1935:1935 jeeken/cs305-dash
 ```

-The Docker container exposes port 80 for HTTP web service and port 1935 for RTMP stream publishment.
+The Docker container exposes port 80 for HTTP web service and port 1935 for RTMP stream publishing.
 Running the above command would map the exposed container port 80 to port 8080 of the host system, and port 1935 would be also mapped in an analogous manner.

 Once the Docker container is started, you can publish your RTMP stream to `rtmp://address-of-your-host:1935/pub` with a RTMP-compatible client (e.g. [OBS Studio](https://obsproject.com/), [OvenStreamEncoder](https://play.google.com/store/apps/details?id=com.airensoft.ovenstreamencoder.camera)) and visit <http://address-of-your-host:8080> with your browser.
-(Don't forget to replace `address-of-your-host` with the actual IP or domain.)
+(Don't forget to replace `address-of-your-host` with the actual IP or domain name.)
 The live broadcast may have a delay of several seconds.

 ## Build a Docker image on your own